After purchasing one of the above formats for $47,add an additional format (e.g. webinar + transcript) for only $20 each! Save $27!

 Do you wish you could attract more business with ease?
 Many small business owners would like to do a better job of staying “top-of-mind” with prospective clients, or doing a better job of expressing appreciation to the clients they currently have, but limited time and money become a barrier.
 Successful business owners understand that building strong relationships impacts the bottom line, given that 66% of their business is found through their sphere of influence.
 How are you staying in touch with your sphere of influence?
-Kathy Paauw is the owner and president of Paauwerfully Organized.
+Learn from Kathy Paauw, who is the owner and president of Paauwerfully Organized.

 In this teleseminar you will learn: